ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ### Retrieve Stale Sender IDs {#sec-retrieve-stale-sids}

-When realizing to have missed one or more group rekeying instances (see {{missed-rekeying}}), a node needs to retrieve from the Group Manager the data required to delete some of its stored group members' authentication credentials and Recipient Contexts (see {{stale-sids-fetch}}).
+When realizing that it has missed one or more group rekeying instances (see {{missed-rekeying}}), a node needs to retrieve from the Group Manager the data required to delete some of its stored group members' authentication credentials and Recipient Contexts (see {{stale-sids-fetch}}).
 These data are provided as an aggregated set of stale Sender IDs, which are used as specified in {{missed-rekeying}}.

 That is, the node sends a CoAP FETCH request to the endpoint /ace-group/GROUPNAME/stale-sids at the Group Manager defined in {{ssec-resource-stale-sids}} of this document, where GROUPNAME is the name of the OSCORE group.